-- allow the child to speak freely
+allow the child to speak freely

 - remain calm

 - allow silences

 - do not ask leading questions

 - tell the pupil what will happen next

-inform the DSL as soon as possible
+- inform the DSL as soon as possible

+- seek support if they feel distressed.

 Normally, when there are Safeguarding concerns, the DSL will contact parents before making a referral to Children's Social Care Services.
 However, there are some exceptions; see below.